mitikov/KeepSitecoreSimple/README.md

-The blog brings light on advanced diagnostics techniques, such as:
+Welcome to the home of advanced diagnostics techniques, such as:

 * Memory dump analysis
 * Dynamic code profiling